jmanhart/manhart-site/src/pages/writing/20-days-of-bohemian-rhapsody.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "My 20 Days with Bohemian Rhapsody"
+title: "Twenty Days with Bohemian Rhapsody"
 heroImage: "/post-images/20-days-of-br/br-headbang.gif"
 description: "One listen a day for 20 days and here are my notes along the way"
 pubDate: "May 28, 2025"